-In the mean time, i will enlighten you about Halloween.
-Here’s a quick look done by the History Channel:
+In the meantime, I will enlighten you about Halloween.
+Here’s a quick look by the History Channel:

-For those of you who want a longer history just keep scrolling down and I’ll give you some more information on it’s roots.
+For those of you who want a more extended history just keep scrolling down and I’ll give you some more information on its roots.

 Halloween starts with the pre-Christian Celtic festival called Samhain (or All Hallows eve) which was/is held around November 1st.